nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/importing-assets.md

 :::caution

-After cooking and copying your folder, **do not** rename or delete any file/folder inside your Asset Pack folder!
-It will break all internal references used by your assets.
+After cooking and copying your folder, **do not** rename or delete any file/folder inside your Cooked Asset Pack folder!
+It will break all internal references used by your assets and may cause they appear without materials/textures.

 :::